trojanMcAfee/base-analysis/queries/README.md

 ### Key Features
 - Queries the most active cbBTC/USDC market on Base
 - Displays total supply, total borrow, available liquidity, and utilization rate
+- Shows the Liquidation LTV (LLTV) for the market, which is the maximum LTV ratio before liquidation occurs

 ### Usage